sandervanteinde/i18n-manager/README.md

 This extension gives you a webview that monitors all your i18n tags in your application.
 You can access this webview by opening the command `>Open i18n manager`

+You are also able to browse your i18n tags by using `>Search i18n`

 ## Fixers
 The i18n-manager also includes auto-fixers.
 These fixers can be accessed through the i18n manager as described above.